Whittier College Traditions

 In 1962, Crites recalled that members of the Class of 1912 wanted to leave a “most lasting gift,” so “it was decided that a rock as large as could possibly be transported would be a fixture for many years in the future.”

-Thursday of graduation week, Crites and recent graduate Austin Marshburn ’10, who provided the horses and wagon, started for Sierra Madre at about 3 a.m.
-Renneker and White rode over later on their bicycles, an eighteen-mile trip one way.
+Thursday of graduation week, Crites and Austin Marshburn (Class of 1910), took horses and a wagon to Sierra Madre.
+Renneker and White rode over later on their bicycles, an 18-mile trip one way.

-In a canyon at the foot of Mount Wilson trail, the foursome picked out a one- or two-ton granite boulder on the hillside, dug trenches beneath it for the wagon wheels, and eased the rock down the hill and onto the wagon.
-Renneker and White headed home by bike while Crites and Marshburn started ponderously down the lonely, dusty road with the huge rock in the wagon.
+In a canyon at the foot of Mount Wilson trail, the four picked out a one- or two-ton granite boulder on the hillside and eased the rock down the hill and onto the wagon.
+Renneker and White biked home while Crites and Marshburn started ponderously down the lonely, dusty road with the huge rock in the wagon.
 They finally arrived at the campus with their prized rock about 2 a.m.

-In an unexpected counter-prank, members of the junior class dug a hole and buried the unguarded rock, leaving only ten inches visible above the ground.
+In an unexpected counter-prank, members of the junior class dug a hole and buried the unguarded rock, leaving only 10 inches visible above the ground.

 Whittier Pets